Getting Involved and Taking Charge of your Financial Well-Being

 If you are planning on paying for college for your children, there are many ways to accomplish this.
 The most popular and best option is the 529 plan.
 The sooner you start to save, the greater the growth potential.
 One important thing to mention is that saving for college should not be a priority over saving for your own retirement.
 As a mother, I know how hard it is to think about putting your child’s needs second to your own.
 However, if you remember one thing, it is that your child can borrow for college, but you cannot borrow for retirement.

 As women, we have accomplished so much in a relatively short period of time.
 It is incredibly exciting to think about what is yet to come.
-However, as it relates to financial planning and investing, we have a lot of room for growth.
+However, as it relates to personal finance and women, we have a lot of room for growth.
 Unfortunately, many women downplay their level of knowledge surrounding the topic.
-I promise you know a lot more than you think you do.
+I promise that you know a lot more than you think you do.
 You don’t have to be an expert to take charge of your or your family’s financial security.
 I don’t want to downplay it.
-There is a lot that goes into proper financial planning, which is where professional guidance and advice comes into play.
+There is a lot that goes into proper personal finance for women, which is where professional guidance and advice comes into play.
 The topics outlined above are a great start to understanding some of the more important pieces of the puzzle so that you can take charge and get engaged.
 If you find that your family needs professional advice to accomplish your financial goals, hiring a Financial Advisor that you trust and connect with is a perfect way to start that journey.
 At ML&R Wealth Management, we stand out from other Wealth Management firms.
 We have a large representation of women at our firm.
 Half of our Financial Advisors are women, whereas, within the industry, women only represent 15% to 20% of all Financial Advisors.
 We are also a fiduciary, which means we put your interests ahead of our own.
 So, from one woman to another, stand up tall, put your shoulders back, and take charge!
 You’ve got this.